DXV Faucets Review & Rating Updated: 05/22/21

-In subsequent years DXV fleshed out the collections, and most now contain coordinating fixtures, showers and faucets along with matching accessories.
-Still the collections are relatively sparsely populated.
+In subsequent years DXV fleshed out the collections, and most now contain coordinating fixtures, showers, and faucets along with matching accessories.
+Still, the collections are relatively sparsely populated.
 Just entire Classic Movement, for example, consisting of six collections, contains just five bath faucets.
 Only two collections, the Victorian and Fresno, include kitchen faucets.
 Most collections do not include faucets.
-The Wyatt collection, for example, contains just three items: a toilet and two sinks; the Fitzgerals a bidet, six sinks, a tub and two toilets.
+The Wyatt collection, for example, contains just three items: a toilet and two sinks; the Fitzgerald a bidet, six sinks, a tub, and two toilets.

 All DXV faucets, except 3D Printed faucets (see below), are manufactured in China.